Skip to main content

 Example

-The contractor submitted RFI #47 asking whether the structural engineer intended #5 or #6 rebar at the moment frame connection, which the drawings showed inconsistently.
+The contractor submitted RFI #47 asking whether the structural engineer intended #5 or #6 rebar at a moment-frame connection the drawings showed inconsistently, and the answer added $18,000 to the steel package, later captured in a change order.

 Related Terms